akononovicius/physRisk-content-repository/articles/2017/granovetterio-slenksciu-modelis.md

 Lets us say that there is a certain number of activists, which no longer care about their own safety.
 They will protest no matter how hard the regime tries to suppress the protest.
-If their number is larger enough, it is possible that the perceived risk of expression will decline with growing number of protesters.
+If their number is large enough, it is possible that the perceived risk of expression will decline with growing number of protesters.
 Then the activists will be joined by the other less fearful groups.
 For example - students.
 As the students join